-The annual Parsons Memorial Lodge Summer Series in Tuolumne Meadows offers a wide variety of public programs celebrating the arts and sciences, featuring writers, musicians, naturalists, historians, adventurers and other presenters.
+The annual Parsons Memorial Lodge Summer Series in Tuolumne Meadows offers public programs celebrating conservation through art, science, music, history and more.

-Your donation supported a popular Yosemite program that provides visitors with opportunities to learn about the park’s past, present and future in a unique setting.
+Your donations supported a popular Yosemite program that provides visitors with opportunities to engage in dynamic conversations about the park’s past, present and future.

 Completed in partnership with Yosemite National Park.